Temporary Relaxed Regulations for Public Service Loan Forgiveness

 In the past, late payments and payments that were slightly off (even just by a few cents) were disqualified but could now be counted as eligible.
 Also, borrowers had to be enrolled in one of a few specified plans.
 Under the new rules, past payments ruled as ineligible may potentially count towards forgiveness as well.5 The change will also allow military members to count their time on active duty towards their 10 years of qualifying payments, even if they were not making payments during a given time period.

 Steps Towards Relief and Optimism

-Over 200 organizations, including some of the nation’s largest teachers’ unions, have been calling on lawmakers to create an easier route to debt forgiveness for anyone who has worked in the public sector for 10 years or more.6 While these changes are temporary, they will allow many people to feel a sense of relief and optimism.
-Taking a step in the right direction, The U.S Department of Education is beginning the process of considering permanent improvements to the overall landscape of federal student loan programs.7
+Over 200 organizations, including some of the nation’s largest teachers’ unions, have been calling on lawmakers to create an easier route to debt forgiveness for anyone who has worked in the public sector for 10 years or more.6 While these changes are temporary, they could allow many people to feel a sense of relief and optimism as the U.S Department of Education begins the process of considering permanent improvements to the overall landscape of federal student loan programs.7

 Do you think you may be eligible for relief?
 Visit the Federal Student Aid website for assistance and use the PSLF Help Tool to learn if you are qualified for forgiveness and the actions you should take.